What’s inside: Take your dream and make it a reality, with this 10-step brainstorming guide about how to start a blog from the ground up.

 I didn’t know the difference and I created my blog on WordPress.com and I ended up having to move everything over to a self-hosted site just a few months later.
 Switching from free to self-hosted requires some decent web knowledge or paying someone to do it for you to avoid site outages or losing any of your hard work.

 A starter plan will serve you just fine until you’re really hitting big numbers.
-I stayed with the Bluehost Basic plan until I was in the 150K page views/month range, and then I upgraded to the Blogger Plan (also on Bluehost) which is still very affordable.
+I stayed with the Bluehost Basic plan until I was in the 150K page views/month range (which is serious web traffic)!
+After that point, Bluehost offers a “Blogger” plan which is still very competitively priced.

 4. Looks matter